Blog

 Step 5: Matchmake Leads Across the Sales Team

 Think about your offering alongside your lead’s intent and engagement, then pair them with the most qualified sales representative who can speak to the lead’s specific concerns.
-The better that initial sales interaction is, the more trust you establish to continue the conversation toward later funnel stages and build a positive customer experience.
+The better that initial sales interaction is, the more trust you establish to continue the conversation toward later funnel stages and build a positive customer experience that ultimately supports future customer expansion and customer retention.

 Step 6: Lean Into Creativity for Follow-Up Communication